MarioMingarro/ClimaRep/README.md

 <img src="man/figures/F_11.jpeg" alt="raw_fut_pol2" width="600">

-*Figure 11: Example continuous future Mahalanobis distance raster for Pol_2.*
+*Figure 11: Example continuous future Mahalanobis Distance raster for Pol_2.*

 ### 4. Estimate environmental representativeness overlay (rep_overlay)
-After obtaining the representativeness (`mh_rep`),  or change (`mh_rep_ch`), rasters for multiple polygons, you can combine them to visualize where different change types (**Representetive / Stable, Lost, Novel**) accumulate.
+After obtaining the representativeness (`ClimaRep::mh_rep()`),  or change (`ClimaRep::mh_rep_ch()`), rasters for multiple reference `polygons`, it is possible to combine them and to identify where the different types of changes (representative/stable, lost, novel) are accumulated.

-The `rep_overlay` function counting, for each cell, how many of the input rasters had a specific category value at that location.
+The `ClimaRep::rep_overlay()` function counting, for each cell, how many of the input rasters had a specific category value at that location.

 ```{r}
 ClimaRep_overlay <- rep_overlay(folder_path = file.path(tempdir(), "Change"),